 2. Then comes the fun part, ripping up green tissue paper or cutting them into strips!
 This will make part of your ‘nest’.
 Stick the tissue paper in the middle of the hat where you stuck the cardboard around.

 3. Next, grab some brown pipe cleaners and fold them into a bowl shape, then this will be the nest where the eggs will lay.
 Stick that on top of the green tissue paper.

-4. Finally, place some chocolate eggs in the pipe cleaner nest, and there you have it!
+4. Finally, place some chocolate eggs and baby chicks in the pipe cleaner nest, and there you have it!